 Before we meet you, we’ll ask you to answer some online questions.
 These will give you a bit of a taster of what’s to come in the main assessment.

 On the day you’ll do a number of exercises at the Academy, including a formal interview, a group exercise, and aptitude tests, which would include maths.
 Experts in each of these fields will score you against set criteria, then at the end of the day you’ll be given feedback on how you’ve done.

-While you’re taking the assessment, you’ll also have the chance to get to know the other potential cadets.
+While you’re taking the assessment, you’ll also have the chance to get to know the other potential students.
 But don’t worry, you won’t be competing against each other.
-Each cadet will be assessed individually.
+Each student will be assessed individually.

 What happens next?

 If you’re successful you’ll be offered a place on the course.
 We’re so confident in our Skills Assessment that we also offer a Training Guarantee.
 So if you fail to pass the course for reasons of aptitude rather than attitude, we promise to pay back your training fees.

 Not everyone is successful on the day.
 This might be down to a number of different reasons—not least, a touch of the jitters.
 As part of our feedback, we’ll highlight the areas that need your extra attention and give you a time frame for trying again.
 We can also point you towards the right help and support.
 There’s no limit to the number of times you can retake a Skills Assessment but if it takes you more than a couple of tries, our assessor will give you some honest feedback about your reasonable prospects.

 Can I book now?

 Yes!
 Click here to book your place on the next scheduled skills assessment day.